NHSDigital/software-engineering-quality-framework/patterns/architect-for-flow.md

 * Are cost efficient: teams don't waste their time fighting the tools or working with difficult architectures
 * Improve business agility: these systems allow teams to respond more quickly to changes
 * Improve reliability: these systems are easier to understand, which leads to fewer failures and shorter recovery times
-* Improve recruitment and retention: engineers are happy when the tools they work with let them get on with what they do best
+* Improve team happiness: engineers are happy when the tools they work with let them get on with what they do best

 In many cases, building a system as a set of independently running services has benefits:
 * Multiple components enable parallel development work by multiple teams